secondstar/iron_worker_examples/dotnet/hello_worker/README.md

 Using mono, you would run:

-    gmcs hello.cs
+    gmcs -r:System.Web.Extensions.dll hello.cs

 Or build using Microsoft tools.

 ## Upload Worker

-The `hello_mono.worker` defines the worker and it's dependencies.
+The `hello_mono.worker` defines the worker and its dependencies.
 For this example, the only dependency is the hello.exe file so that's all that's in it.
 Use the iron_worker command line interface (CLI) to upload the worker.